DSSGxUK/s22_wmca/README.md

   2. Identifying solar-panel ready areas - [link](https://github.com/DSSGxUK/s22_wmca/tree/main/solar_pv)
   3. Determining the implications of switching homes to electric heating on the electrical network - [link](https://github.com/DSSGxUK/s22_wmca/tree/main/network_capacity)

 Using the outputs of the models, as well as the other data available, we deployed a Streamlit app for visualising and presenting the insights.
-A screenshot of the app is shown below.
+A screenshot of the app is shown below and a demo can be found at this [link](https://asthanameghna-wmca-app-main-5xxw2q.streamlitapp.com/).

 ![alt text](https://github.com/DSSGxUK/s22_wmca/blob/main/images/streamlit_screenshot.jpg)